 Any sensitive personal information will never be supplied to anyone outside the College without first obtaining your consent, unless required or permitted by law.
-We comply with the Data Protection Act 1998, including removing your personal information from our systems when it is no longer required and ensuring that all personal information supplied is held securely.
+We comply with the Data Protection Act 1998 and the General Data Protection Regulation (GDPR), including removing your personal information from our systems when it is no longer required and ensuring that all personal information supplied is held securely.

 Whenever you provide such personal information, we will treat that information in accordance with this statement, current legislation and our Data Protection Registration (Registration Number: Z7197213).
 We also aim to meet current best practice.

 Individuals whose personal information the College holds have certain rights under the law.
 More information can be found on the Information Commissioner’s website.

 This section explains how the College uses the personal information that you give us on the enrolment form.

 The information will be used for purposes relating to education, training, employment, general advice services, well-being and research.
 The College may share non-sensitive personal information about you with other organisations, for example the Local Authority, for these purposes.
 We do not share your information for purposes that are incompatible, such as product marketing.

 Sensitive personal information you provide (eg. disability or ethnicity) may be used by the College for the purposes of equality of opportunity, support for your studies and to minimise risk.
 It may also be used anonymously for statistical purposes.
 The College will ask your permission before sharing sensitive information with other organisations, unless the sharing is permitted by law and necessary.